Saiza Nabarawi

-Saiza Nabarawi,(سيزا النبراوى) also spelt as Siza Nabrawi or Ceza Nabarawi, (born Zainab Mohamed Mourad Nabarawi, زينب محمد مراد النبراوى), (1897–1985) was an Egyptian journalist educated in Paris, and who eventually became the leading journalist for the L'Egyptienne magazine.
+Saiza Nabarawi (سيزا النبراوى), also spelt as Siza Nabrawi or Ceza Nabarawi, (born Zainab Mohamed Mourad Nabarawi, زينب محمد مراد النبراوى), (1897–1985) was an Egyptian journalist educated in Paris, and who eventually became the leading journalist for the L'Egyptienne magazine.

 Early life

-Saiza Nabarawi or Siza Nabrawi was originally born as Zainab Mohamed Mourad Nabrawi, into a family from Nabaruh in Egypt's Dakahlia governorate, and is a relative of the prominent Egyptian doctor Ibrahim Nabarawi.
+Nabarawi was originally born as Zainab Mohamed Mourad Nabrawi, into a family from Nabaruh in Egypt's Dakahlia governorate, and is a relative of the prominent Egyptian doctor Ibrahim Nabarawi.

 She was adopted by Adila Nabarawi, a distant relative, and was taken to Paris to be educated.

+Temporary street sign named for Nabarawi, installed in Geneva in 2019.

 She attended a convent school in Versailles and eventually studied at the Saint Germain des Pres Institute in Paris.
 She was sent back to Egypt but continued her education in a French school, Les Dames de Sion School in Alexandria.
 When her foster mother committed suicide, Nabarawi was claimed by Muhammad Murad and Fatma Hanim, her biological parents.
 She rejected them and lived with her maternal grandparents instead.
 Huda Shaarawi, a friend of her foster mother, eventually took an interest in Nabarawi during her early teens and helped her become a strong willed women's activist.

 Later life

-A major act of defiance in Saiza Nabarawi's or Siza Nabrawi's life occurred when she struggled against veils and headscarves which were imposed on many women.
+A major act of defiance in Saiza Nabarawi's life occurred when she struggled against veils and headscarves which were imposed on many women.
 In 1923, on her return from the 9th Conference of the International Woman Suffrage Alliance in Rome, she and Sha'rawi removed their veils and headscarves at a public train station.

 She also wrote about her exclusion from the third convocation of parliament in March 1925 in her article 'Double Standard'.
 In her piece she notes how she was not allowed admission into a parliament regarding Egypt's independence.
 She points out how wives of important officials were included in the audience, and not an editor of a successful newspaper.
 Her witty sarcasm and candor words made Nabarawi and excellent editor and feminist.